Lupe Vélez: Beginnings in Mexico and arrival in the United States (1924–26)

 Vélez, whose volatile and spirited personality and feuds with other performers were often covered by the Mexican press, also honed her ability for garnering publicity.
 Her most bitter rivals included the Mexican vedettes Celia Padilla, Celia Montalván, and Delia Magaña.
 Called La Niña Lupe because of her youth, Vélez soon established herself as one of the main stars of vaudeville in Mexico.
 Among her admirers were notable Mexican poets and writers like José Gorostiza and Renato Leduc.

 In 1926, Frank A. Woodyard, an American who had seen Vélez perform, recommended her to stage director Richard Bennett (the father of actresses Joan and Constance Bennett).
 Bennett was looking for an actress to portray a Mexican cantina singer in his upcoming play The Dove.
 He sent Vélez a telegram inviting her to Los Angeles to appear in the play.
 Vélez had been planning to go to Cuba to perform, but quickly changed her plans and traveled to Los Angeles.
 However, upon arrival, she discovered that she had been replaced by another actress.

 While in Los Angeles, she met the comedian Fanny Brice.
 Brice was taken with Vélez and later said she had never met a more fascinating personality.
 She promoted Vélez's career as a dancer and recommended her to Flo Ziegfeld, who hired her to perform in New York City.
 While Vélez was preparing to leave Los Angeles, she received a call from Metro-Goldwyn-Mayer producer Harry Rapf, who offered her a screen test.
-Producer and director Hal Roach saw Vélez's screen test and hired her for a small role in the comic Laurel and Hardy short Sailors, Beware!.
+Producer and director Hal Roach saw Vélez's screen test and hired her for a small role in the comic Laurel and Hardy short Sailors, Beware!
+She advanced to the ingenue role opposite Charley Chase in Roach's two-reel comedy What Women Did for Me (1927).